Decision times of infinite computations: Decision times

 It remains to show that any recognisable real $x$ is recognisable with a uniform time bound strictly below $\sigma$.
 To see this, suppose that $p$ recognises $x$.
 We shall run $p$ and a new program $q$ synchronously, and halt as soon as one of them does.
 Thus $q$ ensures that the halting time is small.

 We now describe $q$.
 A run $q(y)$ simulates all ittm-programs with input $y$ synchronously.
 For each halting output on one of these tapes, we check whether it codes a linear order.
 In this case, run a wellfoundedness test and save the wellfounded part, as far as it is detected.
 (These routines are run synchronously for all tapes, one step at a time.)
 A wellfoundedness test works as follows.
 We begin by searching for a minimal element; this is done by a subroutine that searches for a strictly decreasing sequence $x_0, x_1, \dots$.
 If the sequence cannot be extended at some finite stage, we have found a minimal element and add it to the wellfounded part.
 The rest of the algorithm is similar and proceeds by successively adding new elements to the wellfounded part.
 Each time the wellfounded part increases to some $\alpha+1$ by adding a new element, we construct a code for $L_{\alpha+1}$.
-(Note that the construction of $L_\alpha$ takes approximately $\omega\cdot \alpha$ many steps.)
+(Note that the construction of $L_\alpha$ takes approximately $\omega^{\omega}\cdot \alpha$ many steps\footnote{Roughly, this can be seen as follows: Given a code for $\alpha$, split the tape into $\alpha$ many disjoint portions of length $\omega$ and construct the code level-wise.
+To pass from level $\xi$ to level $\xi+1$ requires computing the sets $\{a\in L_{\xi}:L_{\xi}\models\phi(a,p)\}$ for each $\in$-formula $\phi$ and each parameter $p\in L_{\xi}$.
+When $\phi$ is $\Sigma_n$, this can be done in $\omega^n+1$ many steps.
+Doing this for all pairs $(\phi,p)$ - which can be arranged in order type $\omega$ using our code -- can thus be done with time bound $\omega^\omega$.}.)
 We then search for $z$ such that $p(z){\downarrow}^{\leq\alpha}$ $1$ in $L_{\alpha+1}$.
 We halt if such a $z$ is found and $x\neq z$.

 By Lemma \ref{recognisable reals appear quickly}, $x\in L_{\lambda^x}$.
 So for any $y$ with $\lambda^y\geq\lambda^x$, some $L_\alpha$ satisfying \emph{$p(x){\downarrow}^{\leq\alpha} 1$} appears in $q(y)$ in ${<}\lambda^x$ steps.
 Otherwise $\lambda^y<\lambda^x$, so $p(y)$ will halt in ${<}\lambda^y$ and therefore ${<}\lambda^x$ steps.
 Clearly $\lambda^x<\sigma$. \end{proof}